June 24, 2018

 # 3 is the one that I attribute to a little bit of magic.
 I have always had the sense that there is an organizing principle in the universe that, when I cooperate with it, seems to offer me a more satisfying life than when I don’t.
 Call it God, or energy, or a Higher Power, or Divine Mind – anything that resonates.

-When I’m too busy to get quiet, or I shut the voice down or ignore it, and then focus on what’s wrong, my life seems to get smaller.
-And it feels, for lack of a better word, dull.
+When I’m too busy to get quiet I shut the voice down or ignore it.
+Invariably my focus shifts to what’s wrong, and my life gets smaller.
+It feels, for lack of a better word, dull.

 I see patterns.
 And the most striking pattern that I see in my life is the shifts that have occurred as I have gotten better at applying these three principles: